Yujin-Chen/Yujin-Chen.github.io/essays/AI.md

 ## Personal Experience with AI
 I've utilized ChatGPT within ICS 314 for various tasks such as brainstorming ideas, locating errors, writing code for me, explaining certain code that I don't understand, and more.
-For instance, during a practice WOD named BK Menu, I employed ChatGPT to write the code for me.
+For instance, during a practice WOD named BK Menu, I asked ChatGPT to write the code for me.

 Prompt:
 ```